Crying Tiger Beef (Suea Rong Hai). Juicy thin strips of marinated steak served with a delicious spicy Thai dipping sauce that is sweet and tangy.

 Ingredients

-- 1 lb rib eye steak or sirloin (1-inch thick)
+- 1 lb rib eye steak or strip sirloin, flat iron steak, flank steak at 1-inch thick

-- 1 tablespoon palm sugar finely chopped (or brown sugar)
+- 1 tablespoon palm sugar finely chopped (or brown sugar or coconut sugar)

 - 1 tablespoon lime juice